AnastasiaPanchenko1/gsom_predictor/README.md

       sudo ufw allow 4444

 To have the prediction of price online, you should go to [the postman](https://www.postman.com/), make the account there and make a new request.
-You should use get method and enter such line using your own Public IP of virtual machine:
+You should use GET method and enter such line using your own Public IP of virtual machine:

     XX.XX.XXX.XXX:4444/predict_price

-After this you should provide all the required params for the model, also specify model version (1: without additional parameter or 2: with additional parameters) and press the Send button.
+After this you should provide all the required params for the model, also specify model version (1 means model without additional parameters or 2 which means model with additional parameters) and press the Send button.
 Otherwise, if you do not specify all required params, service will return the error (500 Internal server error).
 After you do it, you will see the predicted price for these specific parameters and model.

 ## e) Information about docker